Blotch3D/Blotch3D/README.md

 input to the 3D window may need to be conveyed to other threads in a multi-threaded application.

-If you are developing a multithreaded app, as with any such app be sure to follow the required protocols: For a 64-bit app on 64-bit hardware, all primitive data types are naturally thread safe (i.e. any single primitive type 64-bits long or less doesn't need to be protected by a mutex).
-Otherwise you need to protect the complex data with a mutex in all threads that access it and specifically avoid deadlocks between multiple mutexes, or just access it via EnqueueCommand or EnqueueCommandBlocking.
+If you are developing a multithreaded app, be sure to follow the protocols for multithreading: For a 64-bit app on 64-bit hardware, accessing a reference or primitive data type is naturally thread safe.
+That is, any single primitive type 64-bits long or less, like a reference (which is a pointer), floating point value, integer, etc., doesn't need to be protected by a mutex.
+But any data that must be accessed with multiple steps (like structure assignments, other complex data, or primitive data longer than the hardware's data bus size) must either be protected by a mutex in all threads that access it (and you must avoid deadlocks between multiple mutexes), or you can simply pass the code that does the access as a delegate to EnqueueCommand or EnqueueCommandBlocking, which is considerably more straightforward and safer.

-Most Blotch3D objects must be Disposed when you are done with them but not otherwise terminating the program.
+Most Blotch3D objects must be Disposed when you are done with them and you are not otherwise terminating the program.
 You can check the IsDisposed member to see if an object has been disposed.

 See the examples and use IntelliSense for more information.